TanishqAtrey/decoder-only-transformer-from-scratch/README.md

 - **LoRA/parameter-efficient fine-tuning** is why companies can afford to fine-tune large models at all — full fine-tuning a 7B+ model needs the optimizer state for every parameter (roughly 4 extra bytes/param for Adam in fp32, on top of the weights themselves); LoRA needs that only for ~0.1–1% of parameters, which is the difference between "needs a multi-GPU node" and "runs on a single consumer GPU."
 - **DPO** is the alignment technique that replaced RLHF's separate reward model in a lot of current post-training pipelines (used in models like Zephyr, and referenced in Llama/Mistral-family fine-tunes), because it removes an entire training stage (reward model training + PPO) in exchange for a single supervised-style loss.
 - **RAG** is the standard way small/local models answer questions about content they weren't trained on, without retraining — the dominant pattern for "chat with your docs" style products.

-I'm not claiming this specific repo has been deployed or has measured real-world impact — it hasn't.
-What it demonstrates is hands-on implementation of the pipeline stages that real systems use, backed by the real (if small-scale) run above, which is the honest framing for a learning project like this.

 ---